passdan/BioinformaticiansToolbox/LongRead_Sequencing.md

 ### Medaka
 Source: https://github.com/nanoporetech/medaka

 Medaka is ONT's neural-network consensus tool.
 It maps the reads back to the draft and corrects systematic basecalling errors.
-Modern Medaka **auto-selects the model** from the basecaller information in the reads, so you usually no longer need to specify it by hand:
+Medaka **auto-selects the model** from the basecaller information in the reads, so you usually no longer need to specify it by hand (you may see that in older tutorials):
 ```
 singularity exec docker://staphb/medaka:latest \
     medaka_consensus -i reads.fastq.gz -d flye_ont/assembly.fasta \